Hopf cocycles associated to pointed and copointed deformations over S3: Preliminaries

 We work over a field $\k$ algebraically closed with $\car \k=0$.
 We set, for each $\theta\in\N$, $I_\theta\coloneqq\{1,\dots,\theta\}\subset \N$; we write $\mathbb{P}^\theta$ for the $\theta$-dimensional $\k$-projective space.

-Let $H$ be a Hopf algebra.
+Let us fix $H$ to be a Hopf algebra with bijective antipode $S$.
 We denote by $G(H)$ the set of group-like elements on $H$ and by $\P(H)$ the primitive elements.
 Let $H_0$ denote the coradical of $H$.
 Then $H$ is pointed when $H_0=\k G(H)$ and copointed when $H_0=\k^G$ for a (finite) non-abelian group $G$.
-We denote by $\delta_t$, $t\in G$, the canonical idempotents in $\k^G$.
-We shall use Sweedler's notation for the comultiplication $\Delta$ of $H$.
+We write $\delta_t$, $t\in G$, for the canonical idempotents in $\k^G$.
+We use Sweedler's notation for the comultiplication $\Delta$ of $H$.
 We write $\ydh$ for the (braided) category of Yetter-Drinfeld modules over $H$.

-Recall that a Nichols algebra is a connected graded Hopf algebra $B=\oplus_{n\geq 0} B_n$ in $\ydh$ generated by $V\coloneqq B_1$ and such that $\P(B)=V$.
-As a braided bialgebra, $B$ is completely determined by the braiding $c_{V,V}$ on the vector space $V$; we write $B=\Bq(V)$.
-Conversely, a realization of a braided vector space $(V,c)$ -and consequently of $\Bq(V)$- in $\ydh$ is a structure of Yetter-Drinfeld module on $V$ so that $c$ coincides (as a linear map) with the braiding $c_{V,V}$ in the category.

-We recall that a realization is called {\it principal} when the coaction is diagonal on a basis of $V$, see \cite[Definition 3.5]{GIV1}, also \cite{AS} for further reference on Nichols algebras.
+Recall that if $V,W\in \ydh$ then these are simultaneously $H$-modules and comodules, up to certain compatibilities.